Learning Center

 How to use liquid snippets in a Shopify theme

 The last thing anyone wants is code that is difficult to navigate and/or read.
 We have browsed a few Shopify stores’ theme files that are nothing but clutter.
 More often than not, these stores could benefit from organizing code into snippets.
 Remember, you might not be the only one who will be working with this code, so try to keep it simple to help future developers.
-While working on my themes, we like to, for example, place the footer and header contents into snippets, allowing for a very clean theme.liquid file.
-This way also helps because we know that anything in the footer of the site can be found in the footer snippet.
-Lastly, this can come in handy when editing an existing theme by allowing you to keep the old code.
+While writing Shopify code, we like to, for example, place the footer and header contents into snippets, allowing for a very clean theme.liquid file.
+Also ensuring that anything in the footer of the site can be found in the footer snippet.

 Keeping old code safe